Honda CR-V Hybrid performance, top speed & engine

 Only in Engine Drive mode do the revs begin to rise, as here the engine turns the wheels directly.
 In EV Drive, a 1kWh battery powers the electric motor, although its small size means electric-only running is only possible for very short distances.

-What is very disappointing is the CR-V Hybrid's maximum braked towing capacity of 750kg, which rules it out for anything but a light trailer.
+What's disappointing is the CR-V's maximum braked towing capacity of 750kg, which rules it out for anything but a light trailer.
 For some context, an entry-level Volkswagen Golf will tow 1,300kg, while the Toyota RAV4 Hybrid will tow 1,650kg.
 A Skoda Kodiaq and plenty of other big diesel 4x4s will tow 2,000kg or more.

 Honda CR-V Hybrid engine, 0-62mph and acceleration